 Inexpensive Hunting Cabins for Comfortable Shelter

-We know it can often take years to complete your ideal piece of hunting land with a solid, comfortable lodge.
-It doesn’t happen overnight.
-By taking your time and building each aspect as time and money allow, you’ll slowly shape it into the place you’ve always dreamed about.
+We know it can take years to complete your ideal piece of hunting land with a solid, comfortable lodge.
+There's potentially a lot of time and money involved if you're not careful.
+But by taking your time and building each aspect as those two factors allow, you’ll slowly shape it into the place you’ve always dreamed about.

 Not all of our listings include a home or cabin, but each contains a piece of land, which is ultimately the foundation to get you started.
-Once a piece of hunting land is yours, you can craft it to fit your needs, whether it’s a weekend getaway spot, a full-time home or a place to retire.
+Once a piece of hunting land is yours, you can craft it however you'd like whether it’s a weekend getaway spot or a full-time home.
 There are many move-in ready, turnkey hunting properties for sale, but we also offer some great deals on undeveloped land.
-Instead of waiting years to put up a structure, erect an affordable shelter until you find the time or capital to build your ideal home on your hunting property.
+Instead of waiting years to put up a structure, erect an affordable shelter until you find the time or capital to build your hunting property ideal home.

 If you are handy, you can buy the plans and build a cabin yourself.
 Another option is turning a shed kit into living quarters.
 These are usually small, but affordable, and can serve as a great temporary shelter.
 Whichever option you choose, be sure to check with local zoning officials to inquire about permits.

 Three to five hundred square feet would be considered a tiny house.
 The frame rests on a double-axle or a gooseneck utility trailer depending on size.
 These diminutive homes can be equipped to keep you off the grid, and the coolest part is they can easily be moved.

 Most are designed to utilize every part of the small space as efficiently as possible.
 Appliances are smaller, stairs double as storage, tables fold up when not in use and the bedroom is located in a loft.
 Because they are so low impact and easy to keep up, tiny houses make an ideal option for a hunting cabin that you can easily move if you decide to build a larger structure later.